couchbase/kv_engine/auditd/README.md

 module are found in "memcached/auditd/etc/auditd_descriptor.json".
 Each module can specify a maximum of 4095 events (i.e. for the auditd module this is from 0x1000 to 0x1FFF).
+It also sets the enterprise flag to true, which means that it is ignored when building community edition.

     {